Table Of Content

 Hit the "Start" button to start the upscaling process.
 Your enhanced video will be ready for viewing soon!

-While UniFab Video Enhancer AI is widely known for its ability to upscale movies to 4K, it also offers other advanced AI-driven features to fully restore and enhance video quality.
-With AI film restoration capabilities such as colorization, denoising, and deinterlacing, UniFab ensures that old or low-quality footage is transformed into high-resolution, clean, and visually stunning videos.
+While UniFab is widely known for its ability to upscale movies to 4K, it also offers other advanced AI-driven features to fully restore and enhance video quality — colorization, denoising, and deinterlacing — so old or low-quality footage becomes high-resolution, clean, and visually consistent in a single pass.

-Old black-and-white movies or faded footage can now be revived with UniFab Video Colorizer AI.
+Old black-and-white movies or faded footage can now be revived with UniFab's AI Video Colorizer.
 The AI Colorizer automatically adds lifelike colors to grayscale videos, making classic films and historical footage look more engaging.

 Grain, compression artifacts, and low-light noise can significantly impact film quality.
-UniFab's AI denoise technology eliminates unwanted noise while preserving sharpness and details, making videos clearer and more professional.
+UniFab's AI Video Denoiser eliminates unwanted noise while preserving sharpness and details, making videos clearer and more professional.

 Many older films, VHS recordings, and DVD videos suffer from interlacing artifacts that cause flickering or combing effects.
 UniFab's AI deinterlace feature converts interlaced footage into a progressive scan, ensuring smooth motion and improved playback quality.